 The issue of opacity in political ads is compounded when combined with precise, malicious microtargeting and disinformation.
-Current policies at some major platforms allow highly targeted lies to be directed at key voting groups in a way that is hidden from public scrutiny.
+Current policies at some major social media companies allow highly targeted lies to be directed at key voting groups in a way that is hidden from public scrutiny.

 Facebook has taken a broad definition of political speech and included issue ads in its political ad transparency initiative.

 Google/YouTube has limited its ad transparency initiative to ads naming “U.S. state-level candidates and officeholders, ballot measures, and ads that mention federal or state political parties”.
-Political issue ads not directly tied to ballot measures have been exempted from the ad library, and the library’s current update schedule allows ads to run on Google platforms free of scrutiny for up to a week.
+Political issue ads not directly tied to ballot measures have been exempted from the ad library.

 11. Fully disclose state-backed information operation content

-When state-sponsored information operations are detected, it’s crucial for platforms to be transparent about how their platforms were weaponized.
+When state-sponsored information operations are detected, it’s crucial that social media companies be transparent about how their sites were weaponized.
 Fully releasing datasets allows the public and research community to understand the complete nature of the operation, its goals, methods, and size.
-Full transparency also allows independent researchers to further expound on platform findings, sometimes uncovering media assets not initially detected.
+Full transparency also allows independent researchers to further expound on company findings, sometimes uncovering media assets not initially detected.